 How To Use

-There is some concern with bacterial contamination, but you can minimize the risk with proper storage and preparation.
+There is some concern with bacterial contamination and food poisoning, but proper storage and preparation can minimize the risks.
 Many health experts warn against eating raw sprouts.
 To enjoy safely, blanch and drain well in a colander before use.

 Recipes Using Bean Sprouts